Skip to main content

 One of the biggest costs to landlords is tenant turnover.
 When tenants move out, you need to spend time and money.
 You will promote the property.
 You will show it to potential renters.

-You will check new tenants.
+You will review prospective tenants.
 You will handle repairs or cleaning before the new tenant moves in.
 You will then also expect to pay a tenant placement fee to the management company.

 A good property manager keeps tenants happy.
 They do this by quickly addressing concerns and maintaining the property well.
 You also pay them a lease renewal fee.
 Property managers charge a fee structure anywhere from 8%-12% monthly or sometimes a flat fee.